 Good training is essential not just for those who are venturing onto a motorcycle for the first time, it is just as important for those who are returning to motorcycling after a few years away or indeed for those who want to improve their riding skills such as cornering.
 Motorcycle Law Scotland believes that you can never stop learning and should be striving to become better in all aspects of rider dynamics, technique and ultimately control of your motorcycle.

-A new campaign launched on 17th April by the Scottish Government and Road Safety Scotland.
+A new campaign launched by the Scottish Government and Road Safety Scotland.
 The campaign objectives are:-

 - to contribute to a significant reduction in motorbike casualties across Scotland